betocostadev/js-playground/dsa-learning/fendmasters/kata-machine/README.md

 Code in this folder comes originally from The Primeagen, it's from his [kata-machine repository](https://github.com/ThePrimeagen/kata-machine).

-Some files may be different since they were used by my as I was coding along.
+Some files may be different since they were used by me as I was coding along.

+It's possible to simply reset the code (start another day folder).
+More information below.

 **Tip** use `npx jest file-name` to run the test of the file.